 DUI law firm providing proven DUI defense in all courts in the greater Seattle-Everett area.

 Our firm handles all aspects of your DUI from the Washington State Department of Licensing DUI hearing (where anyone charged with DUI faces a license suspension of 90 days or more) to jury trial, and everything in between.
-Whether you have been arrested, charged or are simply the subject of an investigation, we can be your Everett DUI lawyer!
+Whether you have been arrested, charged or are simply the subject of an investigation, we can be your representation you for your DUI charges!

 Scott Lawrence Attorney – Everett, Washington